 The existing MHO contingent across Scotland is very committed and well-trained.
-However, as noted earlier in this response, the current funded complement of MHOs is not sufficient to work proactively in the mental health system.
-Scottish Government is currently providing funding to train up more MHOs where the shortages are most acute across Scotland, and we await progress with this initiative.
+However, as noted earlier in this response, the currently funded complement of MHOs is not sufficient to work proactively in the mental health system.
+The Scottish Government is currently providing funding to train up more MHOs where the shortages are most acute across Scotland, and we await progress with this initiative.
 There should be consideration of the model of MHO delivery across Scotland to ensure that MHOs are used to their best ability in statutory work, and there is a linked requirement to improve the availability of community resources to ensure that people do not reach crisis unnecessarily.

 We have noted the shortage of trained medical professionals, but we also note that there are challenges in the demands on carers and on advocacy services.
-We consider that the lack of suitably trained professionals across the whole system is likely to impact on the success of more progressive mental health legislation, as will the lack of community resources.
+We consider that the lack of suitably trained professionals across the whole system is likely to impact the success of more progressive mental health legislation, as will the lack of community resources.
 We feel strongly that the Review should look to implementation science to determine what it would take to deliver systemic progressive mental health policy across Scotland.

 Social Work Scotland welcomes the human rights-based approach to the Review, but consideration must be given as to how this can be implemented in practice within a resource framework.
 Considerations should include: a strengthened duty on professionals to adhere to codes of practice for tribunals; consideration of means by which consistency of good practice can be met by solicitors acting in private applications for guardianships; consideration of a more defined test for incapacity; consideration to widening the professional groups who can attest to capacity to include psychologists, MHOs and social workers.